sapcc/arc/website/source/docs/commands/list.html.markdown

 ---
 layout: "docs"
-page_title: "Commands: Exec"
+page_title: "Commands: List"
-sidebar_current: "docs-commands-exec"
+sidebar_current: "docs-commands-list"
-description: |-
-  The exec command provides a mechanism for remote execution.
-For example, this can be used to run the `uptime` command across all machines providing the `web` service.
+description: The list command lists available agents and actions.
 ---

-# Consul Exec
+# ARC List

-Command: `consul exec`
+Command: `arc list`

 The `exec` command provides a mechanism for remote execution.
 For example, this can be used to run the `uptime` command across all machines providing